-In the Evergreen Forest, there is a group of raccoons, the most rambuctious being Bert.
-Their home is peaceful and beautiful, but also threatened by the greedy aardvark industrialist, Cyrial Sneer, who wants to destroy the forest for his own profit.
-Together with some dog friends and Cydric Sneer, Cyrial's sympathetic son, they work to oppose Cyrial through their newspaper and environmental initiatives.
-As the series progresses, they eventually him win over as they find themselves allied against other environmental dangers and enemies.
+In the Evergreen Forest, there is a group of raccoons, the most rambunctious being Bert.
+Their home is peaceful and beautiful, but also threatened by the greedy aardvark industrialist, Cyril Sneer, who wants to destroy the forest for his own profit.
+Together with some dog friends, Schaeffer and Broo, and Cedric Sneer, Cyril's sympathetic son, they work to oppose Cyril through their newspaper and environmental initiatives.
+As the series progresses, they eventually win him over as they find themselves allied against other environmental dangers and enemies.
 Written by

 Kenneth Chisholm <firstname.lastname@example.org>